 The DeVlieg Foundation Fellowship Application Procedures

-The DeVlieg Foundation has generously provided support for graduate students pursuing research in engineering, wildlife, and biology at Michigan Tech.
-Pending availability of funds, support at the doctoral or master's level will be offered.
+The DeVlieg Foundation has generously provided support this year for graduate students pursuing research in engineering at Michigan Tech.
+Projects at the intersection of engineering, wildlife, and/or biology are of particular interest to the Foundation.

-In summer 2024, one fellowship at the doctoral level will be awarded.
-The recipient will receive a stipend and tuition support (one credit or three research credits for PhD candidates).
-Future support is dependent upon availability of funds.
+In summer 2026, one fellowship will be awarded to a doctoral candidate.
+The recipient will receive a $11,000 stipend and tuition support for three research credits.

 View Past Recipients